Deep Abiding Meditation Program

 • Inter-spiritual healing wisdom including from Buddhism, and from Christian mystics like Saint Francis of Assisi, Teresa of Avila, Bede Griffiths, and Thomas Merton;

 • Scientific research on the psycho-physiological and psycho-social benefits of meditation and interior prayer;

 • The relationship between the inner life, leadership, and loving action.

 Participants commit to the following:

-1. Formal heart-focused compassion meditation/interior prayer for a minimum of 15 minutes a day at least 5 days a week (preferably more often).
+1. Heart-focused compassion meditation/interior prayer for a minimum of 15 minutes a day, 5 days a week.

 2. Daily informal practice amid everyday life activities and encounters.